Variation of Spousal Maintenance

-It may be that the party receiving maintenance is now earning sufficient and the spousal maintenance can end, or that the maintenance may be reduced.
-The legal test is whether the receiving party can adjust to life without undue hardship.
+It may be that the party receiving maintenance is now earning sufficient and the spousal maintenance can end.
+Or that the maintenance may be reduced line with the current situation.
+The legal test is whether the receiving party.
+Will and can adjust to life without undue hardship.
 Either the recipient or payer can apply to the court for the maintenance to be paid in a lump sum as well.
 Spousal Maintenance ends automatically if the recipient remarries or either the payer or recipient dies.

-Maintenance may end on the parties becoming entitled to draw income from their pensions, too.
-If you require advice in relation to a variation of spousal maintenance, either to make an application or because your ex has made an application to the court – please contact us.
+Maintenance may end on the parties becoming entitled to draw income from their pensions.
+If you require advice in relation to a variation of spousal maintenance.
+Either to make an application or because your ex has made an application to the court.
+Then please contact us.
 We provide our clients with full and expert advice regarding the likely outcome of court proceedings.
 We would encourage you to come and see us for an initial meeting so you fully understand your options.
 In certain circumstances you may qualify for Legal Aid.
 Please see our page on Legal Aid.
 You are in safe hands with Ashmans Solicitors, and, after being engaged by you.
 We’ll expertly guide your path through the process.